m6freeman/m6freeman.sh/README.md

 # home page
 curl -s m6freeman.sh.s3-website-us-east-1.amazonaws.com

-# my full resume
+# my full résumé
 curl -s m6freeman.sh.s3-website-us-east-1.amazonaws.com/resume | less -r
 ```

 - `curl`'s `-s` just means `--silent`. `curl`'s progress bar can leave unsightly artifacts, so this is recommended
-- Piping the resume page into `less` or the pager of your choice is recommended in order to start at the top. `less`'s `-r` renders the ANSI characters
+- Piping the `/resume` page into `less` or the pager of your choice is recommended in order to start at the top. `less`'s `-r` renders the ANSI characters

 ![welcome page](./img.png)